-The purpose of the Project Proposal component is to integrate the academic content of your course into a practical problem/issue in your host company and "sell" it to your supervisors/advisors (both in the company and in the University).
-As such, the proposal should convince both audiences of the importance and relevance of the project, while also assuring them that you can successfully complete the project with suitable outcomes and within the given timeframe.
-This proposal should have a focus on an issue of some strategic value/importance to your host organisation aligned to your major field of study.
-The specific project will depend on your cognate discipline and the nature of your work placement - please be sure to discuss your ideas with your University tutor as soon as possible and before choosing a project topic.
+The purpose of the Project Proposal component is to integrate the academic content of your course into a practical problem/issue in your host company to show how you can use your learning from your course to help improve a real company.
+The proposal should be written in a manner that could convince your university and company supervisors of the importance and relevance of the project for organisational effectiveness.
+Please note that this must not be a hypothetical project - you will need to complete your project for assessment 2, so it is important to choose a project that you can realistically complete within the given timeframe and with the information available to you.

+The cognate project should have a focus on an issue of some strategic value/importance to your host organisation aligned to your major field of study.
+The specific project will depend on your cognate discipline and the nature of your work placement - please be sure to discuss your ideas with your university tutor as soon as possible and before choosing a project topic.
 On-campus workshops and consultations will give you the opportunity to discuss ideas and progress throughout the term.